Octachron/ocaml-perfomance-monitoring/pr10337/resume.md

 - The standard deviation time varies wildly across packages.
 The typechecking of some dune files tend to have a very high variances.
 However outside of those files, the standard deviation seems moderate, and the mean estimator seem to have converged.
-- We have a handful a files for which the typechecking time more than doubled.
+- For a handful a files for which the typechecking time more than doubled.
 However the relative typechecking time does seem to be confined in the `[1,1.2]` range for a majority of files.

 Since the data is quite noisy, it is useful before trying to interpret it to check that we are not looking only at noise.
-Fortunately, we have the data on the time spent outside of the typechecking stage available, and we know that those times should be mostly noise.
+Fortunately, we have the data on the time spent outside of the typechecking stage available, and those times should be mostly noise.
 We have thus a baseline, that looks like

 ![Relative change in average non-typechecking time by files](other_ratio.svg)